NoeVG/install-kinect/README.md

-# Prepare lib to working with kinnect
+# Prepare lib to working with kinect

 In ubuntu 20.04.2 LTS :